 - Improve your tennis speed and stamina

-Tennis players need to be able to react to an opponent's shots by moving around the court quickly.
-Skipping with a rope can improve your footwork and co-ordination.
-It doesn't matter how fast you are around the court, if you're flagging after only a few games.
-A good frequent aerobic or cardio tennis workout will help.
+Tennis players need to be able to react to an opponent’s shots by moving around the court quickly.
+Therefore skipping with a rope can improve your footwork and co-ordination.
+If you’re flagging after only a few games then a good frequent aerobic or cardio tennis workout will help.

 - The right tennis racket grip

 Though often overlooked, the right forehand grip is the foundation of a solid tennis performance.
 For volleys and serves, professional players use the ‘continental’ grip.
 In the continental, the knuckle of your index finger must be on the top right angle of the racquet.
 An easy way to accomplish this grip is by grabbing your racquet as if you are shaking hands with someone.
 For groundstrokes, try to use the ‘semi-western’ grip.
 This grip will give you more power and control since it creates more topspin on the ball.
 This is accomplished by moving your index finger to the bottom right angle of the racquet.

 A way to practice your ball toss is by focusing exclusively on it.
 Grab a bucket of tennis balls and start throwing the ball without hitting it until you have a fairly consistent ball toss.
 Try to land it on the same spot on the ground as much as possible.
 You can even lay a spare tennis racquet on the ground and see if you can get the ball to land on its face.

 - Take some tennis lessons

 The best way to improve is to take some lessons.
 This will stop you picking up bad habits and also give you the opportunity to meet people of a similar standard.